TeplrGuy/app-template-dotnet-azuresql-appsvc/README.md

     detector to identity the same
       ![alt text](./assets/image-77.png)

     For Linux apps you can use the Linux CPU Drill Down detector to identity which process is causing the high CPU.
+You are able to easily correlate the instance to the the process causing high CPU in this view.
+There should be something similar for Windows.
       ![alt text](./assets/image-100.png)

     With this information, you can go ahead and skip to step 4 where you can either take a profiler trace or a memory dump to further analyze if the process causing the high CPU is your application.
 If it is not, please do reach out to Microsoft Support.